annemedia/annika/README.md

 ```
 To learn how to use the API functions, visit our [online documentation](https://annika.anne.media).

-## Development Resources

-You will NOT need node.js, Annika is client end JavaScript, and works best with PHP for any backend requirements via fetch API.

-You'll see we included our [annika.anne.media](https://annika.anne.media) SPA in the `app-resources/annika.anne.media` folder.
-You can use the files in reference, and adapt any components to suit your needs.
-When you write a Subroutine, develop a component, widget or module in Annika, you can share it with other developers by submitting a pull request from your Annika's fork into the app-resources/yourdomain.com folder.
-If and when your project goes live, we will link your website at Anne Media directory web page, referencing all known websites built on Annika.

 ## Collaboration

 We are Anne Media - a non-corporate, self-established collective, a rendezvous of loosely coupled professionals who aim to lay the foundation of a new World Wide Web and deploy solutions that enable a world without corporations, borders, or boundaries, a Semantic Web owned by you.
 In collaboration with Anne Network, we build competitive global solutions and strive to deliver competitive products and services that will disrupt the existing Big Data market.